Culture in the Schools program

 Field trips to cultural venues

 The Culture in the Schools program provides assistance only for cultural activities that are carried out in the school, with the exception of projects in the Science Culture component, which can include school field trips to science organizations.
-Other visits to cultural venues listed infall under the measure (in French only).
+Other visits to cultural venues listed in Field trips to cultural venues.fall under the measure

 The project submission deadlines are determined by each school board.